kingwingfly/burnxp/README.md

 - Sort, score and group pictures in json format
 - The user input will be cached so that user can continue from where he/she left off
 - `tagger pick` subcommand can help pick the images to be tagged
+- `tagger divide` subcommand can help divide the images into train-set and valid-set
+- `tagger observe` subcommand can help observe the distribution of scores

 ## Trainer